followdrabbit/prompt-engineer-notes/README.md

 - [Awesome Prompt Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering): A repository dedicated to the art and science of prompt engineering, offering resources, tools, and examples to master prompt crafting.
 - [Awesome ChatGPT Prompts for Programmers](https://github.com/machinemindsai/awesome-chatgpt-prompts-for-programmers): This repository provides prompts specifically designed for programmers, helping to leverage ChatGPT in coding and development tasks.
 - [OpenAI Cookbook](https://cookbook.openai.com/): An official resource from OpenAI, offering a collection of recipes for effective use of their AI models, including ChatGPT.
 This site includes practical examples, tips, and best practices for prompt engineering.
+- [9 Frameworks to Master ChatGPT Prompt Engineering](https://www.linkedin.com/pulse/9-frameworks-master-chatgpt-prompt-engineering-edi-hezri-hairi/): An article by Edi Hezri Hairi discussing nine frameworks to master the craft of ChatGPT prompt engineering for enhanced AI interactions.

 These resources are great starting points for anyone looking to enhance their skills in prompt engineering and discover the diverse applications of AI-powered text generation.